 At that time, the Archdiocese indicated it would publish similar statements for additional separate entities.

-- Catholic Human Services: Catholic Community Services
+- Catholic Community Services of the Archdiocese of Philadelphia

 - Catholic Human Services: Nutritional Development Services